openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Customize the Source Code Location
 ===================================

+>>> WHAT IS THE DOCKER EQUIVALENT?

-You can customize the location of the Open edX source code that gets cloned when you provision a devstack.
+You can customize the location of the Open edX source code that gets cloned when you provision a devstack instance.
 You may want to do this to have the Open edX virtual machine work with source code that already exists on your computer.

 By default, the source code location is the directory in which you run ``vagrant up``.
 To change this location, follow these steps.